SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 If other settings control `fsGroup` and `runAsUser`, e.g: when using a [PodSecurityPolicy](//kubernetes.io/docs/concepts/policy/pod-security-policy/) or an Openshift "restricted" SCC, `securityContext.enabled` shall be set to `false` or ensure specified values do not conflict with the policy settings.

-#### Securing Helm v2

-Using Helm v2, Helm's server-side component Tiller must be installed in your Kubernetes environment with rights granted to manage deployments.
-By default, Tiller is deployed in a permissive configuration.
-There are best practices to secure Helm and Tiller, and they need to be applied carefully if strict security is required; for example, in a production environment.

-[Securing your Helm Installation](//v2.helm.sh/docs/using_helm/#securing-your-helm-installation ) provides an overview of the Tiller-related security issues and recommended best practices.

-Particularly, the [Role-based Access Control section of the Helm documentation](//v2.helm.sh/docs/using_helm/#role-based-access-control) provides options that should be used in RBAC-enabled Kubernetes environments (v1.6+).

 #### Enabling pod label "active" in a tight security environment

 Services require [pod label "active"](#using-pod-label-active-to-identify-the-active-event-broker-node) of the serving event broker.